siddharth-ravi/CarND-Path-Planning-Project/README.md

-# Udacity Self Driving Car Program :  CarND-Path-Planning-Project
+# Udacity Self-Driving Car Engineer Nanodegree Program :  CarND-Path-Planning-Project
-Self-Driving Car Engineer Nanodegree Program

 This README describes the implementation of the Path Planning Project – the README uses the rubric points as the reference template.